 But a little insecure is ok.
 And a little insecure is better than a big insecure 🙂 Compassion allows us to be insecure.
 Compassion allows us to have a belly.
 It’s ok.

 Back in elementary school I was deeply ashamed of a big birthmark on my left shin.
 I’d always try to wear pants to hide my blemish.
 If the weather was hot, I’d wear shorts but I’d always walk around with a sense of dread.
 What would people think about my birthmark?

 Now I see that probably nobody even noticed my birthmark.
 I didn’t need to worry about it so much.

 While weight is different – fat discrimination is real – there are still big people out there who don’t let their weight hold them back.
 Internally, they know there is nothing wrong with them.

 They might suffer the discrimination of being a bigger person, but still go to the beach.
 Still take dance classes.
-Here are 24 other ways to promote body positivity.

-Your belly is fine.
+Overall, your belly is fine.
 Go live your life.